 JResultWriter is a Java library for recording simulation results in OMNeT++ 4.0 vector and scalar file format (.vec/.sca; see the OMNeT++ Manual), for use in 3rd party Java-based simulators.
 Simulation results can be evaluated with the OMNeT++ IDE.
 Author: Andras Varga.

 This is an extension that makes it possible to write OMNeT++ simple modules in Java.
 Java and C++-based simple modules can be freely mixed in simulations.
 Integration is not seamless though, there are limitations as to what OMNeT++ features are available, as well special coding rules to obey in the Java code.
-This release is for OMNeT++ version 4.0 precisely, and will not work with other versions.
+Releases exist for all major OMNeT++ releases.

 This project provides an integration of the Limited Relative Error (LRE) algorithm into the OMNeT++ simulator.
 The LRE algorithm itself comes as a stand-alone implementation.
 (The LRE algorithm is an alternative statistical method for data evaluation.
 LRE continuously requests more samples until it deems the evaluation confident enough.)